How to Grow No-Spray Organic Apples

 Bagging the fruit eliminates the need for sprayed pesticides

 Even though there are biological pesticides considered safe for spraying on fruit trees, getting the task done at the right moment can be difficult.
 Timing is critical.
 The temperature must be within the correct range, the air must be calm, and you must catch the target insects at the right stage.
-The window of opportunity is usually narrow and often occurs at inconvenient times — like when you’re at work.
+The window of opportunity is usually narrow and often occurs at inconvenient times—like when you’re at work.

 My solution is to enclose the fruit in brown paper bags to keep insect pests from getting at them.
 Not only is this technique more environmentally friendly than spraying (even with an organic pesticide), but it also gives surer results.
-Bagging results in fruit that is 100 percent pest free.
-And if you get the bags on before diseases show up, you can exclude those problems, too.
+Bagging results in fruit that is 100 percent pest-free.
+And if you get the bags on before diseases show up, you can exclude those problems too.

 The materials needed are plain old #4 brown paper lunch bags, a stapler, and a good supply of staples (I use four or five per bag).
-To prepare the bags, I staple the top together in four places — just to either side of the little thumb cutout in the middle and also at either corner.
-If your apples are on the large size, it may help to cut a slit down the middle of each side, about 1 inch down from the top.
+To prepare the bags, I staple the top together in four places—just to either side of the little thumb cutout in the middle and also at either corner.
+If your apples are of a large size, it may help to cut a slit down the middle of each side, about 1 inch down from the top.
 Outdoors, slip a bag over the little apple and stem, slide the bag so the stem is snug up against one of the central staples, and put in a final staple close to the center so the bag won’t fall off.
 Be careful not to damage the apple or the stem.

 Once you get the hang of it, you can bag three or four apples a minute.
 About a hundred fruits is a reasonable number to let develop on a mature dwarf tree.
 Remove all unbagged apples to prevent pest populations from increasing.
 That’s all you need to do.
 Your fruit is now fully protected from both diseases and insects.